johsteffens/actinon/README.md

 ## What it is
 Actinon is a lightweight ray-tracing renderer and interpreter of a dedicated scripting language.
 It can render 3D scenes, employing techniques like distributed tracing, path tracing, anti-aliasing and others.
-It can visualize transparency, reflection, refraction, media-transition, diffuse-light, indirect-light and more.
+It can handle transparency, reflection, refraction, media-transition, diffuse-light, indirect-light and more.
 Various realistic surfaces are achieved by mixing fresnel-reflection, chromatic-reflection, (Oren-Nayar) diffuse-reflection and by simulating surface roughness.
 The rendering-engine is multi-threaded.